Meramec Caverns (In Transition)

-Meramec Caverns is a giant among America's show caves and a Route 66 pioneer, beckoning visitors since 1933.
-Original owner Lester Dill would approach farmers with a pocket watch, a box of chocolates, and lifetime passes to Meramec Caverns if they would let him use their barn roofs as billboards.
+Meramec Caverns is a giant among America's show caves and a Route 66 pioneer, beckoning visitors since 1935.
+Original owner Lester Dill, found spectacular new passages after he bought the property in 1933.
+An ingenious promoter, Dill would approach farmers with a pocket watch, a box of chocolates, and lifetime passes to Meramec Caverns if they would let him use their barn roofs as billboards.
 By the time he retired, Lester had roofs in 14 states.
 Current owner Lester Turilli Sr., Dill's grandson, once slapped 427 Meramec Caverns bumper stickers onto cars in the parking lot in a single day, a number he says has never been equalled.

 Meramec calls itself "Jesse James's Hideout," but the tiny cabin in the cave mouth (under the neon "Meramec Caverns" sign) belonged to a moonshiner, not Jesse, and no bandit gold has ever been found here.
 Just beyond the cabin lies the Grand Ballroom, with a mirrored disco ball and signs along its walls listing the TV shows and movies that were filmed in it.
 Pearl Bailey was once a visitor and has a room named in her honor.
 Seven levels of passages lead everywhere, and all of them seem to be occupied by tour groups.